Show summary Hide summary

 Popularity and geographical distribution of the first name Sasuke worldwide

-Elsewhere in the world, Sasuke has become an emblematic first name for connoisseurs, a true ninja symbol and a mythical character.
+In the rest of the world, Sasuke has become an emblematic first name for connoisseurs, a true ninja symbol and a mythical character.

 Around this first name, there are also historical references I mentioned, like Sarutobi Sasuke, an almost mythical figure in Japanese folklore.